 There are several NIM resources that must be created in order to deploy a diskless node.
 The main resource is the NIM SPOT (Shared Product Object Tree).
 An AIX diskless image is essentially a SPOT.
 It provides a /usr file system for diskless nodes and a root directory whose contents will be used for the initial diskless nodes root directory.
 It also provides network boot support.
-The mknimimage command also creates default NIM lpp source, root, dump, and paging resources.

 When you run the command you must provide a source for the installable images.
-This is typically the AIX product media or the name of an existing NIM lpp_source resource.
-You must also provide a name for the image you wish to create.
+This could be the AIX product media, a directory containing the AIX images, or the name of an existing NIM lpp source resource.
+You must also provide a name for the osimage you wish to create.
 This name will be used for the NIM SPOT resource that is created as well as the name of the xCAT osimage definition.
-The naming convention for the other NIM resources that are created is the osimage name followed by the NIM resource type, (ex. " 61cosi lpp source").
+The naming convention for the other NIM resources that are created is the osimage name followed by the NIM resource type, (ex. " 61cosi_lpp_source").

-For example, to create a diskless image called "61cosi" using the AIX product CDs you could issue the following command.
+For example, to create a diskless image called "61cosi" using the images contained in the /myimages directory you could issue the following command.

-mknimimage -t diskless -s /dev/cd0 61cosi
+mknimimage -t diskless -s /myimages 61cosi